 - Dull or sharp pain when chewing food

 - Teeth that are overly sensitive to hot and cold temperatures

 How Can I Prevent Gum Disease?

-- Advanced Periodontitis.
-As gum disease progresses the fibers of the teeth, gums, and connective tissue which hold your teeth in place are being destroyed by infection.
-You may notice loose or shifting teeth, a change in your bite, or that your ability to chew is affected.
+- The last stage of gum disease is advanced periodontitis.
+When gum disease progresses, the fibers of the teeth and tissue holding your teeth in place are being destroyed by infection.
+These changes in your gums and connective fibers may cause you to notice lose teeth, a shift in bite, or your chew is affected.
 Teeth may need to be extracted by your dentist if they cannot be salvaged at this stage.

-If you suspect you might have gum disease, you should schedule a consultation with our Toledo dentist at Light Touch Dental Care as soon as possible.
-In the earliest stages of gum disease, the condition can be completely reversible with proper care and treatment.
+If you are showing any signs of gum disease, schedule a consultation with our Toledo dentist at Light Touch Dental Care as soon as possible.
+In the earliest stages of gum disease, the condition can be reversible with proper oral care.

 Why choose Dr. Natalie Nechvatal?

 Dr. Natalie Nechvatal is accredited by the American Academy of Cosmetic Dentistry and has extensive experience treating the various forms of gum disease.
-She constantly stays up-to-date on the latest treatments for teeth, gums, and oral health, as new treatments and technologies are developed.
+She stays up-to-date on the new treatments for teeth, gums, and oral health, as they are developed.
 With her help, you can be on the road to a healthy smile.